The Rise of Poland as a Manufacturing Center

 - Truck containers directly to a major Western European seaport

-This adds a level of complexity that underscores the need for a reliable freight partner to ensure containers are not delayed as they move from port to port in different transport modes.
+The added level of complexity underscores the need for a reliable freight partner to ensure containers are not delayed as they move from port to port in different transport modes.

 Busy importers seeking a turnkey solution for international freight may be tempted to contract with a steamship line for door-to-door service.
 But that would be like booking your entire Hawaii vacation package – including hotel, local transportation and daily activities – with an airline.
 Steamship lines are not known for careful monitoring of door-to-door shipments, such as making sure a container does not sit for days at a transload point.
 For that, you need either a freight forwarder or an NVOCC that will monitor the entire move, from pick-up to final delivery.

-Bottom line: choosing an NVO as your shipping partner will give you more flexibility to select the right solution for each aspect of the Poland-to-US shipment.
+Bottom line: choosing an NVOC as your shipping partner will give you more flexibility to select the right solution for each aspect of the Poland-to-US shipment.

-One other consideration is whether your US provider has an owned office, versus an agent, in Poland.
-An agent may have 30 or 40 other customers vying for his attention on any given day and may be working with dozens of US forwarders to handle the transport and paperwork requirements at destination.
-In contrast, a logistics partner with owned offices in both the US and Poland will have a more integrated process and be far more focused on your freight and your total satisfaction.
+One other consideration is whether your US provider has an owned office vs. an agent in Poland.
+An agent may have 30 or 40 other customers vying for its attention on any given day and may be working with dozens of US forwarders to handle the transport and paperwork requirements at destination.
+By contrast, a logistics partner with owned offices in both the US and Poland, like I.C.E.
+Transport, will have a more integrated process and be far more focused on your freight and your total satisfaction.

 Moving Freight from Factory to Port

-You’ll save about a week to the Eastern US if you truck your goods direct to a Western Europe port.
-The closer your factory is to Poland’s western border with Germany, the cheaper it becomes to do this.
-If you ship from Poland via a feeder vessel, you’ll save $450–$675 per container when compared to the direct truck to Germany.
+You’ll save about a week to the Eastern US if you truck your goods directly to a Western Europe port.
+The closer your factory is to Poland’s western border with Germany, the cheaper it becomes.
+If you ship from Poland via a feeder vessel, it will take longer but you’ll save significantly compared to the direct truck to Germany.
 We find that most importers choose the lower-cost option, but there are times when speed trumps cost.

 When moving freight to ports, you’ll have the choice of shipping via rail or truck.
 Like anywhere else in the world, rail will be cheaper in Poland, but also slower and less flexible.
 If your freight originates in Northern Poland nearer the ports, rail doesn’t make sense.
-But if freight originates in Southern Poland, home to most of Poland’s manufacturing activity, rail is available directly to Gdynia or even direct to German ports.
+But if freight originates in Southern Poland, home to most of the country’s manufacturing, rail is available directly to Gdynia or even German ports.

-Trucking is often the better option to keep freight moving, particularly since a reduced rate is often available – providing you have a local logistics partner that can identify cost-saving freight opportunities.
+Trucking is often the better option to keep freight moving, particularly since a reduced rate is often available – provided you have a local logistics partner that can identify cost-saving freight opportunities.
 Because Poland is a smaller country, you often have truckers running southbound with a container from the port that needs to get back north.
-The large volume of one-way freight looking for backhauls keeps trucking more economical.
+The large volume of one-way freight looking for backhauls keeps truck rates more economical.

 Any shipment leaving Poland must go through export customs clearance.
 The rules for this are the same throughout the EU.
 The process is fully digitized and freight can be cleared anywhere, including inland customs offices, which are not used in the US.
 While such inland offices sound convenient, they can actually add time and distance to the journey when clearance can happen just as easily at the port.